 Are corgis good at herding horses?

-While they might not be as effective as larger herding breeds like Border Collies or Australian Shepherds, corgis can still demonstrate their herding instincts when given the opportunity.
+However, if corgis are trained or exposed to horses from a young age, they may try to herd them.
+Even though they may not be as effective as larger herding breeds such as Border Collies or Australian Shepherds, corgis can still show their herding instincts when given the chance.

-If you have a corgi and are considering introducing them to horses, it’s essential to do so under controlled and supervised conditions.
+If you have a corgi and want to introduce them to horses, make sure to do it in a controlled and supervised environment.

 How can I train my corgi to herd?

-To teach your corgi how to herd livestock, you need to start with basic obedience training.
-First, make sure your dog learns essential commands like “sit” and “stay.“
+To teach your corgi how to herd livestock, start with basic obedience commands.
+Make sure your dog learns the essential commands like “sit” and “stay.

 What are the hardest parts of training a corgi to herd?